sidris-concur/docker/workshop/README.md

 ```

-### Follow these instructions if you have run the Coding Dojo Vagrant box before
+### If you have run the Coding Dojo Vagrant box before

 Pull the project to get latest: